 The cleanliness of my home is evidence of all the articles and books I should have written, wanted to write, and constantly think about writing.
 That fire in my belly to freely express myself through the written word, to tell the stories in my head and heart, the ones the voice of inspiration whispers in my ear all day and while I dream at night, has never ceased to burn.
 Like a constant companion who never leaves me in peace, pressing on my solar plexus and telling me to “Write.
 Write.
 Write!”

 But I resist.
 I try to ignore it.
-I try to think of other things, but it’s always there in the forefront of my mind.
+I try to think of other things, but it’s always there in the fore of my mind.
 Whatever else I do I am aware that I am not writing.

 Every sudsy dish is a sentence unwritten.
 Vacuuming a paragraph.
 Cleaning the bathroom, a chapter.
 Another closet, another chapter.
 Every warm, folded basket of laundry is a page in an untitled book.
 Dusting, an edit.

 I’ll find everything that needs doing and do it so I don’t have to write.
-Every picture that needs straightening, every broken thing-a-ma-bob gets glue, every lost button resewn.
+Every picture that needs straightening, every broken thing-a-ma-jig gets glue, every lost button resewn.
 The fridge even gets organized.
 I spend all of my energy not doing the one thing I want to do more than anything else.

 So, what is this invisible wall between expression and me that will not allow me to be still and listen?
 What is this force that compels me to clean, to organize, to micro-manage the contents of my house?
 Of course, it is fear.
 Of what I am not sure, but there it is.
 Stopping me from what I love to do the most.